 Radiation therapy to the neck

 The hyperparathyroidism and hypercalcemia due to parathyroid cancer are more severe than those due to parathyroid adenomas.

 Symptoms are due to hypercalcemia Hypercalcemia (High Level of Calcium in the Blood) In hypercalcemia, the level of calcium in blood is too high.
 A high calcium level may result from a problem with the parathyroid glands, as well as from diet, cancer, or disorders affecting... read more and include weakness and fatigue, constipation, loss of appetite, poor concentration, memory loss, confusion, and increased urination.

 Doctors diagnose parathyroid cancers with blood tests to detect elevated levels of PTH and with imaging tests to locate tumors.

 Parathyroid cancers are usually removed surgically.
 Sometimes radiation therapy Radiation Therapy for Cancer Radiation is a form of intense energy generated by a radioactive substance, such as cobalt, or by specialized equipment, such as an atomic particle (linear) accelerator.
-Radiation preferentially... read more and/or chemotherapy Chemotherapy Chemotherapy involves the use of drugs to destroy cancer cells.
-Although an ideal drug would destroy cancer cells without harming normal cells, most drugs are not that selective.
-Instead, drugs... read more are also needed.
+Radiation preferentially... read more and/or chemotherapy Chemotherapy and Other Systemic Cancer Treatments Systemic treatments are those that have effects throughout the body rather than being applied directly to the cancer.
+Chemotherapy is a form of systemic treatment that uses drugs to kill cancer... read more are also needed.

 Parathyroid cancers usually grow slowly.
 If the surgeon is able to cleanly remove the entire gland, long-term survival without recurrence is likely.
 Any cancer that does recur usually grows slowly and spreads locally in the neck.
 Occasionally, hyperparathyroid cancers metastasize (spread to other areas of the body).